CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ### Customize the CI Pipeline

-Gitlab CI uses a configuration file in the project files to define the pipeline.
+GitLab CI uses a configuration file in the project files to define the pipeline.
 A pipeline consists of a series of sequential stages.
 A stage is made up of one or more jobs that can run in parallel.
 The `.gitlab-ci.yml` file defines the stages, jobs, what occurs in each job, and the order in which the stages execute.

 CI/CD for a network as code departs slightly from a traditional software code workflow.
 Cumulus Networks builds and provisions a simulation network that represents production first.
 Building a simulation from scratch is the current paradigm used for the golden standard configurations.
 After creating a fresh simulation, the IaC that contains the changes is deployed.
 Then, with those changes, the testing phase begins to ensure that the network is functional for our needs.
 If all of that provisioning, deploying, and testing is successful, we can be confident that the same process, on production equipment, will share that same success.